Idopt-Lab/aircraft-flight-simulator/Core/Simulator files/Aircraft_sim_joystic/README.txt

-1).
-Add file to path in Matlab
+Add the file to the MATLAB path.
-2).
-Run 'F16Lookup' file to load the data
+Run the F16Lookup file to load the data.
-3).
-Run 'simulinkscript' and if Simulink isn't open, open file Flightsim2 also check if initial conditions are loaded in 6dof block.
+Run simulinkscript.
+If Simulink isn’t open, open the Flightsim2 file.
+Also, make sure the initial conditions are loaded in the 6DOF block
-4). open terminal in the contained folder (make sure python is installed in the system) 5).  .venv\Scripts\Activate.ps1 run this for Windows or Source .venv/bin/activate 6).  run python main.py
+Open a terminal in the project folder (ensure Python is installed on your system).
+Activate the virtual environment:
+-On Windows: .\venv\Scripts\Activate.ps1
+-On Linux: source .venv/bin/activate
+Run python main.py.
-7). http://localhost:8000 open this file in any of the browser.
+Open http://localhost:8000 in any browser.
-8).
-Now run the file again.
+Rerun the file.